top of page

 It signifies qualities, actions, or achievements that are commendable, praiseworthy, or deserving of high regard.
 When something is described as admirable, it implies that it possesses qualities that inspire admiration, such as being morally upright, courageous, talented, or displaying exceptional character.
 This term is often associated with individuals who exhibit noble virtues, exemplary behavior, or remarkable accomplishments.
 An admirable person is someone who serves as a positive role model and is respected for their admirable qualities and actions by others in their community or society.

-Example sentences of admirable
+Example sentences containing admirable

 1. Her dedication to charity work is truly admirable.